 Boasting one of the city’s most popular beachside bars, this beach is most popular with Tel Aviv’s younger citizens, especially teenagers.
 While it’s much less busy in the winter months, the bar is still busy almost every night, serving up simple appetizers and offering hookah rentals.
 It’s the perfect place to enjoy a drink when the weather has cooled down at night, and to relax after a long day of lounging on the sand.
 It’s also close to the segregated religious beaches, so watch where you’re walking when you’re picking your spot on the sand.

 This Tel Aviv beach draws in both tourists and locals, and it’s one of the southernmost city beaches before Yaffo.
 It has two restaurants on the beach that bookend the sands, and it’s a hotspot for those looking to indulge in a game or two of Matkot, which is Israel’s unofficial sport.
 It’s ping pong without a table, and matches can become incredibly heated, with some of the players on the beach honing their skills every day.
-It’s our favorite beach for relaxing with a drink as the sun sets over Jaffa and the Tel Aviv skyline, and close to a newly greened area of the city where the Dolphinarium club stood years before.
+This is our favorite beach for relaxing with a drink as the sun sets over Jaffa and the Tel Aviv skyline, and close to a newly greened area of the city where the Dolphinarium club stood years before.
 It’s also a short walk from this beach to Yaffo if you’re looking to get in some more historical exploring.

 While this isn’t even close to the city’s most popular beach, it’s notable for the spontaneous music festival that pops up every Friday, with drummers, singers, and a number of musicians playing next to its sands and along the tayelet.
 We recommend coming on a Friday just before sunset to best appreciate the music.